bob123456678/TrainControl/src/examples/Readme.md

 * Black - edges are unoccupied / unlocked with no active path

 Point colors:
-* Blue - no locomotive stationed or passing through
+* Blue - no active route.
+Label indicates if locomotive is stationed.
-* Red - locomotive soon to pass through
+* Red - active route - locomotive soon to pass through
-* Green - locomotive stationed or has passed through
+* Green - active route - locomotive has passed through

-Point shaped:
+Point shapes:
 * Circle - station
 * Diamond - not a station